talwrii/checklists.el/README.md

 # Motivation

+## Why checklists

 In part, expertise consists of carrying out a given set of actions associated with an activity.
 However, not all activities are done often enough to internalize these steps.
-For such rarely done activities, defining a set of reminders when carrying out a given task can help one avoid mistakes.
-Further, the act of defining a checklist can aid with the internalization of a process, and for tasks where mistakes are very expensive a checklist can help avoid these mistakes.
+For such rarely done activities, defining a set of reminders when carrying out a given task can help one avoid mistakes: This is a checklist.

+Checklists can also be useful for tasks where mistakes are very expensive, since reminders can help avoid mistakes.
+Further, while learning checklists can help interalize a procedure.

 # Using this package